Religion of Black Americans: Colonial era

-Africans brought religion with them from Africa, including Islam, Catholicism, and traditional religions.
+Many enslaved Africans brought religion with them from Africa, including Islam and African traditional religions.
+The Portuguese introduced Christianity to many Western Africans; and before Islamic expansion in North Africa, parts of the region were already Christian or indigenous.

+Until 1800, the majority of slaves in the United States had not embraced Christianity.
+Prior to the 1700s, the majority of slaves in the United States practiced traditional West African religions or Islam, with a smaller number converting to Protestantism.
+Additionally, Catholicism was also prevalent among Black Americans in states such as Maryland, Kentucky and Louisiana during the period of slavery.

 In the 1770s no more than 1% of black people in the United States had connections with organized churches.
 The numbers grew rapidly after 1789.
 The Anglican Church had made a systematic effort to proselytize, especially in Virginia, and to spread information about Christianity, and the ability to read the Bible, without making many converts.

 No organized African religious practices are known to have taken place in the Thirteen Colonies.
 In the mid-20th century scholars debated whether there were distinctive African elements embedded in black American religious practices, as in music and dancing.
 Scholars no longer look for such cultural transfers regarding religion.

 Muslims practiced Islam surreptitiously or underground throughout the era of the enslavement of African people in North America.
 The story of Abdul Rahman Ibrahima Sori, a Muslim prince from West Africa who spent 40 years enslaved in the United States from 1788 onwards before being freed, demonstrates the survival of Muslim belief and practice among enslaved Africans in America.

 Prior to the American Revolution, masters and revivalists spread Christianity to slave communities, including Catholicism in Spanish Florida and California, and in French and Spanish Louisiana, and Protestantism in English colonies, supported by the Society for the Propagation of the Gospel.

 In the First Great Awakening (ca. 1730–1755) Baptists were drawing Virginians, especially poor-white farmers, into a new, much more democratic religion.
 Baptist gatherings made slaves welcome at their services, and a few Baptist congregations contained as many as 25% slaves.
 Baptists and Methodists from New England preached a message against slavery, encouraged masters to free their slaves, converted both slaves and free blacks, and gave them active roles in new congregations.
 The first independent black congregations were started in the South before the Revolution, in South Carolina and Georgia.
 Believing that, "slavery was contrary to the ethics of Jesus", Christian congregations and church clergy, especially in the North, played a role in the Underground Railroad, especially Wesleyan Methodists, Quakers and Congregationalists.